subpolar/mo-sql-parsing/README.md

 ## Generating SQL

 You may also generate SQL from the a given JSON document.
-This is done by the formatter, which is still incomplete (Jan2020).
+This is done by the formatter, which is in Alpha state (Oct2021).

     >>> from mo_sql_parsing import format
     >>> format({"from":"test", "select":["a.b", "c"]})